 Originally, Heritage Gas Limited's franchise to distribute natural gas included Cumberland, Colchester, Pictou and Halifax Counties, in the Municipality of the District of East Hants and in the Goldboro area of Guysborough County.
 In December, 2014, the Board approved an amendment to the franchise to include Antigonish County.
 Heritage intends to serve the Antigonish area by utilizing compressed natural gas delivered by tanker trucks.

 Since September 1, 1999, responsibilities respecting the Pipeline Act and the Pipeline Regulations (Nova Scotia) have been assigned to the NSUARB.
 The Board has control over the manner in which gas and oil pipelines are constructed, tested, maintained and operated.
 No person shall construct and operate a pipeline except pursuant to an approval issued by the Board.

-ExxonMobil Canada Properties is licensed to operate and maintain a natural gas liquids (NGL) pipeline from its gas plant at Goldboro, Guysborough County to its fractionation plant at Point Tupper, Richmond County.
-Other licenses issued by the Board are held by ExxonMobil for the Subsea Pipeline, Goldboro Gas Plant and the Point Tupper Fractionation Plant.
+ExxonMobil Canada Properties is currently nearing completion of the decommissioning of its natural gas liquids (NGL) pipeline from its gas plant at Goldboro, Guysborough County to its fractionation plant at Point Tupper, Richmond County, including the two plants, as well as its subsea pipeline.